liip/blog_liip_ch_posts/2014/angularjs-vs-reactjs-for-large-web-applications.md

-On the September 2014 hack day at liip we explored how AngularJS compares to ReactJS with Flux for large web applications.
+On the September 2014 hack day at Liip we explored how AngularJS compares to ReactJS with Flux for large web applications.

 There have been [other](http://www.quora.com/Pete-Hunt/Posts/Facebooks-React-vs-AngularJS-A-Closer-Look) [comparisons](https://medium.com/make-your-own-apps/facebooks-new-react-javascript-library-tutorial-rewritten-in-angularjs-e71bcedc36b) before but none focused on larger web apps.